 The word meaningful is rarely used in job ads.
 Perhaps because we assume that financial reward and career development are enough – and for some people that may well be true.
-But research suggests that while the personal gain is indeed a key motivator, the real meaning is derived from a sense that the work we do makes a positive difference to people’s lives.
+But research suggests that while personal gain is indeed a key motivator, real meaning is derived from a sense that the work we do makes a positive difference to people’s lives.

 Meaning and motivation